Recycling. Return Home

 Ladybirds on Forget-me-nots

-One of the favourites to take to the council.
+One of the favourites to take to the council although kerbside recycling collects glass in most areas now.
 Usually we get lots of bottles and jars accumulating and they're easy to sort by colour and deposit in the bins but a real menace if dumped with the refuse.
 Don't put other glass items like window glass, light bulbs, 'Pyrex', 'Visionware', electrical equipment or cookware waste in the bins.
 Panes of glass are briefly covered on the Hazardous Waste page (Go up to index to select it).

 Where do they go?
 They are recycled to produce more bottles and jars for wine, beer, spirits and food.
 Glass can be recycled indefinitely without any loss of quality.
-Like to know how its done?
-Click here Glass Recycling: Information.
+The British Glass site tells you how it's done.

-British Glass has Glass Technology Services (GTS) as an independent, unbiased, wholly owned subsidiary, which undertakes research and development in glass science and technology British Glass: Information (search for recycling).
+British Glass has Glass Technology Services (GTS) as an independent, unbiased, wholly owned subsidiary, which undertakes research and development in glass science and technology.

-British Glass Recycling Glass fun site for kids to learn about glass recycling.
+British Glass Recycling Glass, a fun site for kids to learn about glass recycling.
 They have also produced an interactive CD-ROM FREE, aimed at teachers, to encourage children to consider the benefits of recycling glass.

 Glass Recycling UK state they the UK's largest independent glass recycling company.
 They tell you why glass should be recycled, what you can do to help, tips for recycling glass and how they process recycled glass.